 Every organization deals with risks.
-How your organization manages those risks, directly effect your company and employees and should be treated appropriately.
-The key to managing these risks is having a plan, carrying out that plan, checking that plan and making the necessary adjustments.
+How your organization manages those risks, directly affect your company and employees, and should be treated appropriately.
+The key to risk management is having a plan, carrying out that plan, checking that plan, and making the necessary adjustments.

 This “Risk Management” thing is not a new concept.
 We have always evaluated risks and made decisions accordingly.
 This holds true throughout history, dating all the way back to cavemen.
 It could be argued that logic or common sense played a key role in managing risk in a caveman’s world.

 In the interest of self-preservation, physical risks such as poisonous plants, dangerous animals, other cavemen, and yes, even fire were at the center of focus when managing risk.

 “Anyone who believes that they have common sense has simply forgotten who taught them what they know” — Alan Quilley